vtex-apps/io-documentation/docs/en/Recipes/style/using-css-handles-for-store-customization.md

 ![css-handles-inspect](https://user-images.githubusercontent.com/5691711/70256857-ffdd8780-1767-11ea-936d-a98cbfc924c1.png)

 <div class="alert alert-info">
 <strong>Before proceeding to the third step, check the CSS Handles table in the documentation of the app/block responsible for rendering the HTML element</strong> (following the example above, we would access the Menu app documentation).
-It will therefore be possible to confirm whether the inspected Handle is valid and mainly if the customization requires another addon to function, such as a Handle modifier or the HTML element's attribute.
+It will therefore be possible to confirm whether the inspected Handle is valid and mainly if the customization requires an add-on to function, such as a Handle modifier or the HTML element's attribute.
 </div>

 <div class="alert alert-warning">